arashaltafi/WebSocket5/README.md

 # Setting up Socket

-Go To xampp/htdocs and create folder ("folder_name")

-open git bash (if don't, first install git)

-run this to Install Composer: ("composer require textalk/websocket")

-and for run Api use This: ("php server.php")
+for run Api use This: ("php server.php")

 and for stop Api use This: ("php server.php stop")